Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: New elements in this calculation

 \subsubsection{Finite-temperature QED corrections to weak scattering rates}

-We distinguish three types of finite-temperature QED corrections to the 4-Fermi contact interaction that describes $2 \to2$ neutrino--electron scattering at leading order: (a)~modification to the dispersion relation, (b)~vertex corrections, and (c)~real emission or absorption.
+We distinguish four types of finite-temperature QED corrections to the 4-Fermi contact interaction that describes $2 \to2$ neutrino--electron scattering at leading order: (a)~modification to the dispersion relation, (b)~vertex corrections, (c)~real emission or absorption, and (d)~closed fermion loops~\cite{Tomalak:2019ibg,Hill:2019xqk}.
 These are depicted diagrammatically in figure~\ref{QED2to2_scatterings}.

 Contributions of the type (a) amount to dressing the fermionic QED-charged propagator with a photon~\cite{Silin:1960pya}, which, in the quasiparticle approximation, can be effectively captured by way of a modified, in-medium dispersion relation in the evaluation of the relevant Feynman diagrams.
 In practice, diagrams of this sort are often evaluated using partially resummed propagators, wherein the (vacuum) particle mass is shifted to its thermal counterpart obtained from the self-energy computed to some fixed order in $e$ --- hence the common name ``thermal mass correction''. \footnote{The procedure of shifting the pole mass of the thermal propagator to account for finite-temperature corrections is generally valid at the {\it diagrammatic} level within the so-called quasiparticle approximation ~\cite{Arnold:2002zm,Anisimov:2008dz,Drewes:2010pf}.
 It is {\it not} a valid procedure, however, to compute finite-temperature corrections to bulk thermodynamic quantities (e.g., energy density, pressure, etc.)~by replacing the vacuum particle mass with its thermal counterpart in expressions that have been established {\it originally for an ideal gas}.
 See~\cite{Bennett:2019ewm} for a discussion of this issue in relation to the $\Neff^{\rm SM}$ computation.} In doing so, we actually resum infinitely many QED self-interactions, but at the same time also neglect the subdominant effects of additional quasiparticle solutions due to collective excitations in the plasma~\cite{Klimov:1982bv,Weldon:1982bn}.